kingkrugerham/GenVeins/README.md

 # veinsnet_dcgan
-Repository for investigative methods to generate an artificial hand vein database (binary).
+Repository for investigative methods to generate an artificial hand vein database.

 Methods explored that didn't work: